eccololo/calculators/README.md

-# Calculators in Python, tKinter and Django
+# Calculators in Python, TDD, tKinter and Django

 ##About
 This project is just training project.
 I decided